open-sdg/open-sdg/docs/data-sources.md

 **How to use the .Stat Suite SDMX data output with Open SDG**

 For this data to appear on your platform, you need to add some code to the `config_data.yml` file in your data repository.
 We'd recommend using the **InputSdmxMl_Structure** class.
-An example is shown below from Cambodias data repository
+An example is shown below from Cambodias data repository.
+If you've uploaded your data to .Stat you will have a url that points to the SDMX data file & your DSD (Data Structure Definition)

 ```
 - class: InputSdmxMl_Structure